pymupdf/PyMuPDF-Utilities/extract-graphics/README.md

 > Circles and most other mathematical curves are **never represented with 100% precision in PDF**.
 Instead, approximations of them with Bézier curves are used - which in essence are polynomials of degree 3.
 This approach requires a piece-wise presentation.
 For example, circles are represented by 4 Bézier curves, each of which approximate a quarter circle perimeter.

+For details on PDF operators see page 985 in the [manual](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf).

 ## Converting a PDF Path to Python

 Module ``extractGraphic`` converts each PDF path to the following Python dictionary: